Add ability to view puppetdoc documentation

 2) Does/Should the user have a concept of a current environment.

-#9 Updated by Frank Sweetser about 9 years ago
+#9 Updated by Frank Sweetser over 9 years ago

 I gave it a quick trial run today, and it looks pretty good to me.
 I just had a few minor comments.

 - The environment selection page looks a little awkward if you have fewer than four environments.
 Ideally, if you only have a single environment (like I do) it would skip the selection page altogether and just send you to the correct page.

 - This is technically a puppet issue, but I wasn't able to run the document creation task until I patched puppetrun to not pass the --force-update option to rdoc, since my version (stock centos 5.4) didn't support it.